Agatha Christie: Pharmacology

 During the First World War, Christie took a break from nursing to train for the Apothecaries Hall Examination.
 While she subsequently found dispensing in the hospital pharmacy monotonous, and thus less enjoyable than nursing, her new knowledge provided her with a background in potentially toxic drugs.
 Early in the Second World War, she brought her skills up to date at Torquay Hospital.

 As Michael C. Gerald puts it, her "activities as a hospital dispenser during both World Wars not only supported the war effort but also provided her with an appreciation of drugs as therapeutic agents and poisons ...
 These hospital experiences were also likely responsible for the prominent role physicians, nurses, and pharmacists play in her stories."
 There were to be many medical practitioners, pharmacists, and scientists, naïve or suspicious, in Christie's cast of characters; featuring in Murder in Mesopotamia, Cards on the Table, The Pale Horse, and Mrs. McGinty's Dead, among many others.

 Gillian Gill notes that the murder method in Christie's first detective novel, The Mysterious Affair at Styles, "comes right out of Agatha Christie's work in the hospital dispensary".
 In an interview with journalist Marcelle Bernstein, Christie stated, "I don't like messy deaths ...
 I'm more interested in peaceful people who die in their own beds and no one knows why."
 With her expert knowledge, Christie had no need of poisons unknown to science, which were forbidden under Ronald Knox's "Ten Rules for Detective Fiction".
-Arsenic, aconite, strychnine, digitalis, thallium, and other substances were used to dispatch victims in the ensuing decades.
+Arsenic, aconite, strychnine, digitalis, nicotine, thallium, and other substances were used to dispatch victims in the ensuing decades.